-Porosity of materials with mesopores (pore diameters between 2-50 nm) is most commonly determined by gas physisorption.
+The characterization of porous materials with mesopores (pore diameters between 2 to 50 nm) is most commonly determined by gas physisorption.
 Pore size distribution, pore volume, and area can be derived from the adsorption data using an appropriate mathematical model.
-Although the technique can be used to evaluate samples of up to 300 nm, porosity characterization using this method is best for pores between 2-100 nm and in cases where Types II or IV isotherms are obtained.
+Although the technique can be used to evaluate samples of up to 300 nm, characterization using this method is best for pores between 2 to 100 nm and in cases where Types II or IV isotherms are obtained.
 The technique is referenced by several standard organizations such as ISO, USP, and ASTM.

 The fundamental principles and procedures of mesopore measurement are similar to BET surface area analysis using the static volumetric method.
 First, any excess adsorbed gases are removed from the sample surface using vacuum or inert gas flow, typically at elevated temperature.
 Then the adsorbate gas, most commonly nitrogen, is allowed to adsorb onto and desorb from the surface at liquid nitrogen temperature at varying relative pressures.
 The use of other gases such as argon at liquid argon temperature has also been proven beneficial, especially if investigation into the micropore range (pore diameter of < 2 nm) is of interest.